tchemineau/kohana-assets/guide/assets/extending.md

 # Extending

-**kohana-assets** can easily be extended to add or modify asset types.

 In the (untested) example below we add an optimizer for our PNG images.
 This case is a bit different from the rest since a). we aren't dealing with text, and b). we're using an external program.